ritterim/express-openid-connect-secured-jekyll/README.md

 # Express OpenID Connect Secured Jekyll

-An example of securing a Jekyll powered website with Express using OpenID Connect.
+An Express application for securing a Jekyll powered website using OpenID Connect `authorization_flow`, with optional support for JavaScript clients using `client_credentials`.

 **Note:** This library is currently targeting IdentityServer3.